Updated July 2020!

 But wait…there’s more!

-Our friends over at KillTheCableBill.com have a huge list of IPTV Scams that they’ve uncovered over the past few years.
+Our friends over at KillTheCableBill.com have a huge list of IPTV Scams they’ve uncovered over the past few years.
 And the list is only growing.

 You see, it’s easy for someone to set up a paid IPTV subscription service and charge for access to their servers.